 - • Brief pre-ride Welcome and Orientation Session.

-- • Engaging presentations that help fulfil teachers' Science curriculum goals.
+- • Engaging presentations that help fullfil teachers' Science curriculum goals.

 - • Free use of our Wildlife Interpretation Centre and of our engaging learning displays and props.